 In programs with compressed or hamburger-style menus (like Chrome and Firefox), you can often find the Copy/Cut/Paste functions in a section labeled Edit.

 Also, many older Windows programs include a series of drop-down menus at the top of the application window.
 Among them, you’ll often find a menu titled Edit (which you can often call up by pressing Alt+E).
 In that menu, you can usually find Copy, Cut, and Paste commands.

 To erase the contents of your Clipboard, just copy something new.
 Simply copying any word on a web page or document will replace the contents of the clipboard with whatever you just copied.
 You might want to do this after copying something sensitive like a password or credit card number, ensuring that you won’t accidentally paste it into another application.

 If you’d like to clear the data in your Clipboard History, you can manually erase it yourself.
-Open System Settings, then navigate to System > Clipboard.
+Open System Settings on your Windows 10 or 11 computer, then navigate to System > Clipboard.
 Find the section called “Clear Clipboard Data” and click on the “Clear” button.

 You can also create a custom shortcut that will clear your Windows Clipboard.

 Now that you know more about Copy, Cut, and Paste, we hope you have fun duplicating and moving your data with ease.